BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 Looking At Other Species

 As we explain why cats poop when scared in the rest of this article, we’ll need to look at other species (including humans) for some understanding.
-While comparing rats and humans to cats isn’t perfect, I’m happy to say that I couldn’t find a study where cats were intentionally scared to the point that they defecate.
-There’s still a lot that can be learned from these comparisons.
+While comparing rats and humans to cats isn’t perfect, I’m happy to say that I couldn’t find a study where cats were intentionally scared to the point that they defecate, and there’s still a lot that can be learned from these comparisons.

 For example, a 2008 paper titled the Psychological Effects of Combat found that during World War II, “a quarter of combat veterans admitted that they urinated in their pants in combat, and a quarter admitted that they defecated in their pants in combat.”

 Some even argue that removing waste in the form of poop or urine could give cats a slight weight or speed advantage.
-This doesn’t seem likely as a primary reason and more of a secondary affect of the flight or fight response.
+One study found that every pound of body weight in humans correlated to an extra 1.4 seconds per mile.

 Remember, your cat is both predator and prey.